IVRPowers/blog/content/post/customerengagement/8-tips-for livechat-integration-in-your-website.md

 Provide different kind of designs and get a white-label customization according to your brand preferences and business requirements.
 Any widget must provide settings and design for your company or services.

-##	2. Escalating Text, Voice, Video
+##	2. Escalate Text, Voice, Video

 Make your communications integrated and flexible, allow your users and agent to connect with text, voice and video anytime.
 Your service must enable micro, speaker o webcam according to the context.

 ##	3. Web Responsive Design

-Any existing design has to be responsive to provide a good look&feel on any screen size or device approach withour any specific plugin.
-Your service as to work on any modern web browser.
+Any web design has to be responsive to provide a good experience,for any screen size or mobile device without any specific plugin.
+Your service as to work with a modern look&feel on any updated web browser.

 ##	4. Click-to-Call floating buttons

 Provide floating buttons for a better user experience and connect better your website with your support and sales support.
-This buttons must be inserted with few lines of HTML or JavaScript code.
+Theses buttons have to be inserted with a short code, few lines of HTML or JavaScript.

 ##	5. Mobile iOS / Android enabled

-Mobile Devices are key for any properly connected company, most users consider them their first device.
-Most of them won’t spend anymore time with outdated webpages or not running directly on iOS or Android devices.
+Mobile Devices are key for any connected company, most users consider their phone as their first Internet device.
+Most of customers won’t spend any time browsing outdated websistes that are not compliant with iOS or Android.

 ##	6. HTML5 standard, WebRTC powered

-Open Standards are not an option to provide an advanced user interface, white-labeled or turnkey configured.
+Open Standards are not an option to deliver an advanced user interface, white-labeled or turnkey configured.
 WebRTC is the native protocol for modern web browser to get most efficient real-time communications.

-##	7. Emojis, Links, Attachments, Screen Sharing enabled
+##	7. Emojis, Links, File or Screen Sharing enabled

 Express yourself with vibrant stickers and emojis, digital age customers connect better with your agents in a simplest way.
 Emojis, attachements,... help your processes to become more productive and reliable.